-The Pantelleria and Feudo Montoni story is more than soil deep
+A Tale of Two Islands: The Pantelleria and Feudo Montoni stories are more than soil deep

 They both possess a magical allure, unwittingly attracting the people who need to find them.
 One is an island, while the other is referred to by its owner as “an island within an island.”
 Travelling to either is not easy, but both Pantelleria and Feudo Montoni are well worth the pilgrimage.
 As “islands” they face peculiarities that, ironically, both threaten and safeguard their sustainability and viability.

 Geographically and geologically, says Antonio Rallo of Donnafugata, it is closer to Africa than Sicily.
 By “it,” he is referring to the ancient, volcanic, wind-buffeted island of Pantelleria, which lies some 100 kilometres southwest of Sicily and less than 40 kilometres from Tunisia.

 The arid, wind-swept landscape; jagged, rocky cliffs; dry-stone walls; century-old, ungrafted, low-trained vines (alberello) and olive trees; and ancient, stone dammusi create the impression of Pantelleria being even more remote than it is.
 The wind is significant because it affects all aspects of life on the island including agriculture, which historically, says Rallo, has been its major industry.

 By all accounts, Pantelleria was occupied by numerous peoples throughout its history.
 However, Rallo explains that it is the Arab influence on the island that remains most prominent.
 Most districts have Arabic names and the island’s predominant and most important grape variety, Zibibbo (aka, Moscato d’Alessandria), says Rallo, arrived on the island with the Arabs in 800 AD.
 At the time, the grape was grown and dried for consumption as raisins as opposed to the production of Passito-style wines, for which it is best known today.